AtomVM Tooling

 • (optional) A serial console program such as minicom or screen, to view console output from a device.

-• (recommended) For rp2040, picotool for software resets on Raspberry Pi Pico. (optionally used if found in PATH to disconnect active screen sessions, which normally prevent flashing)
+• (recommended) For rp2040 and rp2350, picotool for software resets on Raspberry Pi Pico. (optionally used if found in PATH to disconnect active screen sessions, which normally prevent flashing)

 Erlang Example Program